emaassen/paper-reviewmi/README.md

 -	article-index/article-index-pilot.txt
     &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Text file with indices referring to studies in journals to sample for the pilot study.
 -	article-index/sample-edd.txt
-    &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Text file with indices and dois for studies in Step 1.
-This is the order in which author E.D.D. coded the studies.
+    &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Text file with indices for studies in Step 1 in the order in which author E.D.D. coded the studies.
 -	article-index/sample-em.txt
-    &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Text file with indices and dois for studies in Step 1.
-This is the order in which author E.M. coded the studies.
+    &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Text file with indices for studies in Step 1 in the order in which author E.M. coded the studies.
 -	article-index/sample-ps.txt
-    &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Text file with indices and dois for studies from Psychological Science, used in Step 1.
+    &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Text file with indices for studies from Psychological Science, used in Step 1.
 -	codebook-main-step1.xlsx
     &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Codebook of Step 1.
 -	codebook-main-step2step3-sample-without-results.xlsx